The ethics statements for our journal are based on the Committee on Publication Ethics (COPE)

-Word-for-word citation and/or paraphrasing the already published works of the author can’t be also accepted.
-They can be used only as the basis for the new conclusions.
+Word-for-word citation and/or paraphrasing already published works of the author also cannot be accepted.
+They can be used only as a basis for new conclusions.
 Incorrect paraphrasing of the original work without proper citation is considered to be word-for-word citation.

 The works of other authors should be properly acknowledged, cited or quoted.

-The authors have to get the permission for using the content, produced by other authors, before submitting a manuscript to the Editorial Board.
-The authors have to be ready to give such permission on the request of the Editorial Board.
+Authors must acquire permission to use content produced by other authors before submitting a manuscript to the Editorial Board.
+The authors must be ready to give such permission at the request of the Editorial Board.

 Authorship of a manuscript